cimnine/ansible-jitsi-meet-role/README.md

 ## Configuration

 _Jitsi Meet_ can be configured from this Ansible role.
-To do so, the `config.js` from upstream will be replaced by a file managed by this role.
+To do so, the file `/etc/jitsi/meet/{{ jitsi_domain }}-config.js` from the upstream package will be replaced by a file managed by this role.

 Enable this behaviour with the setting: `use_custom_jitsi_config_vars: